HOP-Ubiquitous/OMA-ArduinoYun/README.md

 NetworkInfoSketch can be used to get the IP of the device.

+Requires sshpass package which can be installed using: `sudo apt-get install sshpass`

 ##### Instructions
 Download the firmware and place the file in the script folder, then execute the script.